FloodCamML/FloodCam-WUSFeats/README.md

 #### Model 1
-supervised "uncoupled" classification from unsupervised feature extraction (baseline method) --> extract 100 principal components, then kNN classification --> lowest amount of supervision; no supervised feature extraction, no explicit coupling of features to classes (kNN functions like a lookup table)
+supervised "uncoupled" classification from unsupervised feature extraction (baseline method)
+* extract 100 principal components, then kNN classification
+* lowest amount of supervision; no supervised feature extraction, no explicit coupling of features to classes (kNN functions like a lookup table)

 #### Model 2
-supervised "uncoupled" classification from features from weakly supervised feature extraction --> use convolution layers, global pooling, and dense layer with no activation to create embeddings from images --> weight the convolution layers using a loss function that just positions embeddings in embedding space such that embeddings
+supervised "uncoupled" classification from features from weakly supervised feature extraction
+* use convolution layers, global pooling, and dense layer with no activation to create embeddings from images
+* weight the convolution layers using a loss function that just positions embeddings in embedding space such that embeddings are more similar to similar classes than different classes, so a very minimal bar
---> (embeddings different from feature vectors becos dont change size with different sized images) --> medium supervision; weakly supervised feature extraction, no explicit coupling of features to classes (kNN functions like a lookup table)
+* (embeddings different from feature vectors becos dont change size with different sized images)
+* medium supervision; weakly supervised feature extraction, no explicit coupling of features to classes (kNN functions like a lookup table)
---> relative few parameters (~300,000), scales with convolution layer sizes
+* relative few parameters (~300,000), scales with convolution layer sizes